gitter-badger/ecs/README.md

 }
 ```

+> **Important!** Dont forget to manually init all fields of new added component: default values will not work due all components will be reused automatically multiple times through internal pool (no destroying / creating new instance for each request for performance reason).

-> Important: Dont forget to cleanup reference links to instances of another components / engine classes before removing components from entity, otherwise it can lead to memory leaks.
+> **Important!** Dont forget to cleanup reference links to instances of another components / engine classes before removing components from entity, otherwise it can lead to memory leaks.

 ## Entity
 Сontainer for components.
 Implemented with int id-s for more simplified api: